kdxu/zodiac_tabs/README.md

 # zodiac_tabs

-Chrome Extention changes favicons to zodiac signs
+The Chrome Extention changes favicons to zodiac signs

 ---